Heights on square of modular curves: Height bounds for quadratic points on

 \begin{propo} Let $\iota \colon X\hookrightarrow J$ be some Albanese map from a curve (of positive genus) over some field $K$ to its jacobian $J$.
 Let $\pi \colon J\to A$ be some quotient of $J$, with $\dim (A)>1$, and $X'$ be the normalization of the image $\pi \circ \iota (X)$ of $X$ in $A$.
 Then the map $\pi' \colon X\to X'$ induced by $\pi \circ \iota$ verifies

-\end{propo} \begin{proof} The map $\pi \circ \iota$ induces an inclusion of fonction fields which defines the map $\pi' \colon X\to X'$.
+\end{propo} \begin{proof} The map $\pi \circ \iota$ induces an inclusion of function fields which defines the map $\pi' \colon X\to X'$.
 If $J'$ is the jacobian of $X'$, Albanese functoriality says that $\pi$ factorizes through surjective morphisms $J\to J' \to A$.
-Hurwitz formula says:
+Hurwitz formula writes:

-for $R$ the ramification divisor of $\pi'$.
-Whence the result. $\Box$ \end{proof}
+for $R$ the ramification divisor of $\pi'$, whence the result. $\Box$ \end{proof}